Left to right: Lay Reader Margaret Clarke, Head Teacher James Tibbles, Rev Estella Last and Julia Perfect (Collective Worship Leader)

 The Year 2 children produce an amazing and upbeat version of the Nativity at St Peter's every year as part of their Christmas celebrations and the full student body takes part in a Christingle service held in the school hall.

 Our Vicar, Estella Last and Reader, Margaret Clarke, visit regularly to take Collective Worship and Key Stage Assemblies in the School.
 A number of parishioners volunteer on a regular basis on school trips, as reading helpers and with specialist teaching.
-Estella is also an Ex-officio governor on the school's governing body.
+Rev Estella is an Ex-officio governor on the school's governing body and a parents prayer group meets regularly at St Peter's in Bridge to pray for the school community.

 The school hall is also used as a venue for larger church meetings and Messy Church which is held once a month on a Saturday afternoon.
 The Church team have also joined up with the school PTA to put together a fete for the Village community.